By SHERWIN DE VERA

 “It is also more convenient because they also deliver the materials like fertilizers and fetch the leaves here in the village,” he added.

-Cesar, who has been in the program longer than his friend explained that he turned to growership for the readily available production loan, technical aid sure market.
+Cesar, who has been in the program longer than his friend explained that he turned to growership for the readily available production loan, technical aid and assured market.

-The company’s buying method is also a reason, citing his experience that Conleaf buys sortido leaves harvested and cured in the same period reaching P92 a kilo.
+The company’s buying method is also a reason, citing his experience that Conleaf buys sortido (unsorted or mixed grade) leaves harvested and cured in the same period reaching P92 a kilo.

 “It is a lot less tasking for us and reduces our expenses when they buy our unsorted leaves,” he said.

-Despite the spread and opportunities of the contract growing system, both admitted that many of them still engage cowboys for loans for their day-to-day needs while waiting for the harvest and in emergency cases.
+Despite the spread and opportunities of the contract growing system, both admitted that many of them still seek loans from cowboys for their day-to-day needs while waiting for the harvest and in emergency cases.

 Childhood experience with tobacco growing is not the only thing the two share.
 Cesar and Julius also have similar complains about the price, the growership scheme, and the government’s treatment of farmers.